alekseyl/rails_sql_prettifier/README.md

 It has versioning aligned to the ActiveRecord versions, niceql prior to 0.5 version had hardcoded logic branches based on ActiveRecord versioning.

-That is hard to maintain and hard to test, and also coupling with AR is breaking the original idea of the niceql to be a dependentless solution, so now the niceql is a completely railsfree gem yeay! ( It still has some some checks related to AR implemetations in the error prettifying methods.
+That is hard to maintain and hard to test, and also coupling with AR is breaking the original idea of the niceql to be a dependentless solution, so now the niceql is a completely railsfree gem yeay! ( It still has some some checks related to AR implementations in the error prettifying methods.
 It will be completely decoupled in the future )

 Any reasonable suggestions are welcome.